marieval/my-way-to-coding-2022/README.md

 - I improved my [LOGIC-game](https://github.com/marieval/logic-game): Added *modal* at the end of the game.
 Improved some *CSS*.

 ### 3/5/2022 (Tue)
-- I added the action after clicking *New Game* button in my [LOGIC-game](https://github.com/marieval/logic-game)
+- I added the action after clicking *New Game* button in my [LOGIC-game](https://github.com/marieval/logic-game) (At first I tried to avoid reload and instead to re-set all the conditions to the initial state, but there was always some issue, so in the end I solved it simply by reloading of the page.)